oasis-open/csaf-documentation/README-repo.md

 ### 1. Pull the Repository

-Clone the repository to your local machine using Git, use the "<> Code" -> "Clone" information on the github repository you are working to find out which is _Your-Repository-Link_:
+Clone the repository to your local machine using Git, use the "<> Code" -> "Clone" information on the GitHub repository you are working to find out which is _Your-Repository-Link_:

 ```bash